 HANNA NAIMA MCCLOSKEY is of Algerian-British heritage and the Founder & CEO of Fearless Futures.
 She has worked for the UN, NGOs and the Royal Bank of Scotland, across communications, research and finance roles; and has lived, studied and worked in Israel-Palestine, Italy, USA, Sudan, Syria and the UK.
 She has a BA in English from the University of Cambridge and an MA in International Relations from the Johns Hopkins School of Advanced International Studies, with a specialism in Conflict Management.
-Hanna is an expert in inequality and leadership, having dedicated the last seven years to researching, living and exploring the literature and practice of creating socially just, empowered and inclusive communities and workplaces.
-Hanna also leads on our work to bring anti-discrimination and intersectionality to design, which she does in collaboration with our colleague Priya.
+Hanna is a passionate and skilled facilitator and educator, and education is the life blood of Fearless Futures.

-SARA SHAHVISI is Director of Programmes at Fearless Futures.
-She is a former teacher in inner-city state schools and her expertise lies in pedagogy, research, social policy and facilitation.
+SARA SHAHVISI is a former teacher in inner-city state schools and her expertise lies in pedagogy, research, social policy and facilitation.
 Alongside programme leadership, she is responsible for ensuring high quality delivery from our facilitators.
 She is brilliant at facilitating complex concepts for groups of young people and adults alike and creating transformational learning experiences.
 Alongside her BA in Politics, Psychology and Sociology from University of Cambridge, she has an MSc in Social Policy from the London School of Economics.